aroberge/reeborg-world-creation/extending/worlds-collections.md

 ## Contribute

+> **\[danger\] Using third-party sites**
+>
-Loading worlds from a third party site \(like from your server, or from http://pastebin.com/, etc.\) requires the use of another server \(see the appendix **About CORS**\) which may not always be reliable.
+> Loading worlds from a third-party site \(like from your server, or from [http://pastebin.com/](http://pastebin.com/), etc.\) requires the use of another server \(see the appendix **About CORS**\) which may not always be reliable.

 I will gladly host your worlds on my server in a special contributor area.
 Your worlds could include custom images which would also be more reliably retrieved from the main site.
 Ideally, you should provide such content under a license like CC-BY-SA or similar.
 Please contact me for more details.